- Country or region

 Central Asian countries share some common features: they are landlocked, their exports focus on raw materials, and they all face significant influence from neighbouring powers, namely Russia or China.
 Yet they significantly differ from one another in terms of wealth and trade volumes with the EU.
 Despite some economic growth in recent years, Central Asian countries remain characterised by a low level of economic diversification and a high dependence on a relatively small number of trade partners.

-Three of the five Central Asian countries (Kyrgyzstan, Tajikistan and Uzbekistan) benefit from favourable access to the EU market, through the Generalised Scheme of Preferences (GSP) or GSP+.
-While Tajikistan meets the standard GSP criteria, Kyrgyzstan and Uzbekistan have also joined the EU’s GSP+ arrangement, which grants additional preferences.
+Three of the five Central Asian countries (Kyrgyz Republic, Tajikistan and Uzbekistan) benefit from favourable access to the EU market, through the Generalised Scheme of Preferences (GSP) or GSP+.
+While Tajikistan meets the standard GSP criteria, the Kyrgyz Republic and Uzbekistan have also joined the EU’s GSP+ arrangement, which grants additional preferences.
 Kazakhstan and Turkmenistan, as upper middle income-level economies, can no longer benefit from this scheme.

-Two Central Asian countries are also members of the Eurasian Economic Union (EAEU): Kazakhstan since 2010 and Kyrgyzstan since 2015.
+Two Central Asian countries are also members of the Eurasian Economic Union (EAEU): Kazakhstan since 2010 and the Kyrgyz Republic since 2015.
 Uzbekistan became an EAEU observer in 2020.

 EU trade with Central Asia has grown and the EU is now the region’s main trade partner, accounting for about a third of its overall external trade.
 Nevertheless, the total turnover of the EU's trade with Central Asia remains low.